yanganto/relayer-game/README.md

 ```

 If the Initial Relayer is not evil, but he run into network issues.
-The take over only allow for Challenger is not fair for the Initial Relayer.
+The extend feature over only allow for Challenger is not fair for the Initial Relayer.
 So the same case in proposal mode it will become following table.

 Note: